 The Agency's net pension liability for the Plan is measured as the proportionate share of the total net pension liability of the Plan.
 The net pension liability of the Plan for the fiscal year 2023 is measured as of June 30, 2022, and the total pension liability for the Plan used to calculate the net pension liability was determined by actuarial valuations as of June 30, 2021 rolled forward to June 30, 2022 using standard update procedures.
 The net pension liability for the Plan for the fiscal year 2022 was measured as of June 30, 2021, and the total pension liability for the Plan used to calculate the net pension liability was determined by actuarial valuations as of June 30, 2021 rolled forward to June 30, 2022 using standard update procedures.
-The net pension liability for the Plan used to calculate the net pension liability was determined by actuarial valuations as of June 30, 2020 rolled forward to June 30, 2021 using standard update procedures.
-The Agency's proportionate share of the net pension liability and asset-related information where available, and proportional allocations of plan amounts as of the valuation date where not available.
+The Agency's proportionate share of the net pension liability was based on the Agency's plan liability and asset-related information where available, and proportional allocations of plan amounts as of the valuation date where not available.
 The Agency's proportionate share of the net pension liability for the plan as of measurement dates June 30, 2020, 2021, and 2022 was as follows: